dongxu099/Descriptive-Job-Market-PhD/PhD_Gender_Gaps_v2.md

 ![](PhD_Gender_Gaps_v2_files/figure-markdown_github/gap-1.png)

 2. Does my school location matter?
-Quantifying Location Privilege for post-PhD career
+Quantifying Location Privilege for Post-PhD Career
 -------------------------------------------------------------------------------------

 Under an assumption that employers prefer to recruit talents in local areas, this analysis tends to find whether the program location will give PhD graduates a privilege for finding a PhD-level job.